 Well, good news guys – this is a total myth.
 You actually should train the same muscle group two days in a row, hitting it hard and heavy the first day and following up with a lighter training the next day, if you want to get the best gains possible!

-Day 1: Do a hard training of the pressing muscles.
+Day 1: Do a hard push workout.